 The future of Rotorua's "sabotaged" Mudtopia festival is up in the air with a Rotorua Lakes Council committee voting to no longer financially back it.

-The council's Operations and Monitoring Committee today unanimously voted against delivering another Mudtopia festival after a report found it was too financially risky.
+The council's Operations and Monitoring Committee unanimously voted against delivering another Mudtopia festival on Thursday after a report found it was too financially risky.

 The festival has been dogged with issues, including the cost to ratepayers, controversy over paying for and importing mud from Korea and the number of tickets given away.

 The total loss for the event was $570,387, plus $170,000 of capital expenses.

 Mudtopia, held from December 1 to 3 last year, attracted about 14,000 visitors but only 1500 people paid for their tickets.

 The report said the council's event team "reacted quickly" to "ensure the event was vibrant" by giving away 12,000 tickets to locals and 3000 to sponsors and suppliers.

 The festival was expected to become self-sustaining, but given its failure to attract revenue from ticket sales and the high fixed costs, the report did not believe the council-owned model should continue.

 However, the council's acting group manager of operations, Henry Weston, told the committee deciding not to have a role in Mudtopia did not necessarily mean no longer having the event in Rotorua.

 "What we're doing here is putting in front of the committee a recommendation on the future council role in Mudtopia, not necessarily a decision," Weston said.